madjugglers/pattern-book/01_maj_pattern_book.md

 # Hello Madison Club Passers and Friends!

-Welcome to the Madison Area Jugglers Book of Patterns, a collection of patterns for intermediate to advanced passers.
+Welcome to the *Madison Area Jugglers' Pattern Book*, a collection of patterns for intermediate to advanced passers.
 These patterns are part of our repertoire and the book is a good indication of our work and a record of our evolution in club passing at Madison.